 In just five years Acacia has released as many albums, including their ARIA-nominated recordings of songs with soprano Jane Sheldon, North + South and their collaboration on I Was Flying (Winter Love) by and with pianist/composer Sally Whitwell and the complete string quartets of Elena Kats-Chernin, Blue Silence (Vexations840), selected as ‘Editor’s Choice’ in Limelight Magazine, ‘CD of the Week’ on ABC Classic FM and nominated for a 2013 APRA-AMCOS Art Music Award.

 In addition to their special relationship with composers Elena Kats-Chernin and Lyle Chan, Acacia has collaborated with composers Eric Whitacre, Gordon Kerry, Joe Chindamo, Joe Twist, Moya Henderson, Jeremy Rose, Andrew Batt-Rawden, Anastasia Pahos, Sally Whitwell, Nicholas Vines and Ross Fiddes.
-Acacia’s collaborations with performers to date also include singer-songwriter Katie Noonan, vocal ensembles Halcyon and the Song Company, sopranos Jane Sheldon and Anna Fraser, saxophonists Michael Duke and Nick Russoniello, flautist Jane Rutter, ARIA Award-winning pianist and composer Sally Whitwell, pianists Gerard Willems, ARIA Award-winning Tamara-Anna Cislowska and violist Emile Cantor.
+Acacia’s collaborations with performers to date also include singer-songwriter Katie Noonan, vocal ensembles Halcyon and the Song Company, sopranos Jane Sheldon and Anna Fraser, saxophonists Michael Duke and Nick Russoniello, flautists Jane Rutter & Sally Walker, ARIA Award-winning pianist and composer Sally Whitwell, pianists Gerard Willems, ARIA Award-winning Tamara-Anna Cislowska and Philip Shovk, violist Emile Cantor and clarinetist David Griffiths.

 To download a PDF of the Acacia Quartet biography please click here.

 Purchase Acacia Quartet's latest recordings in our shop.